Liquefied natural gas

-Liquefied natural gas (LNG) is natural gas (predominantly methane, CH_{4}, with some mixture of ethane, C_{2}H_{6}) that has been cooled to liquid form for ease and safety of non-pressurized storage or transport.
-It takes up about 1/600th the volume of natural gas in the gaseous state at standard temperature and pressure.
+Liquefied natural gas (sometimes liquid natural gas, frequently LNG) is natural gas (predominantly methane, CH_{4}, with some mixture of ethane, C_{2}H_{6}) that has been cooled to liquid form for ease and safety of non-pressurized storage or transport.
+It takes up approximately 1/600th the volume of natural gas in the gaseous state at standard temperature and pressure.

-LNG is odorless, colorless, non-toxic and non-corrosive.
-Hazards include flammability after vaporization into a gaseous state, freezing and asphyxia.
-The liquefaction process involves removal of certain components, such as dust, acid gases, helium, water, and heavy hydrocarbons, which could cause difficulty downstream.
-The natural gas is then condensed into a liquid at close to atmospheric pressure by cooling it to approximately -162 °C; maximum transport pressure is set at around 127 kPa (gauge pressure), which is about 1.25 times atmospheric pressure at sea level.
+LNG is odorless, colorless, non-toxic, and non-corrosive.
+Hazards include flammability after vaporization into a gaseous state, freezing and asphyxiation.
+The liquefaction process involves removal of certain components, such as dust, carbon dioxide, helium, water, and heavy hydrocarbons, which could cause process upsets downstream.
+The natural gas is then condensed into a liquid at close to atmospheric pressure by cooling it to approximately -162 °C; maximum transport pressure is set at around 127 kPa, which is approximately 1.25 times atmospheric pressure at sea level.
+The gas stream is typically separated into the liquefied petroleum fractions (butane and propane) and the lighter ethane and methane fractions.
+These lighter fractions of methane and ethane make up the bulk of LNG that is liquefied and stored.

-The gas extracted from underground hydrocarbon deposits contains a varying mix of hydrocarbon components, which usually includes mostly methane (CH_{4}), along with ethane (C_{2}H_{6}), propane (C_{3}H_{8}) and butane (C_{4}H_{10}).
-Other gases also occur in natural gas, notably CO_{2}.
-These gases have wide-ranging boiling points and also different heating values, allowing different routes to commercialization and also different uses.
-The acidic components, such as hydrogen sulphide (H_{2}S) and carbon dioxide (CO_{2}), together with oil, mud, water, and mercury, are removed from the gas to deliver a clean sweetened stream of gas.
-Failure to remove much or all of such acidic molecules, mercury, and other impurities could result in damage to equipment.
-Corrosion of steel pipes and amalgamization of mercury to aluminum within cryogenic heat exchangers could cause expensive damage.